 Gluten-Free doesn't Have to Mean Happy-Free with this Delicious Grainless Pizza

 UGH!
 What am I gonna eat now?!
-I had tried gluten-free products and saw no point to life if everything was going to taste like shipping cardboard with chick peas from now on, but after about a year of rationalizations, and the brain fog still not lifting, and the inflammatory pain still feeling like shards dug through my feet with every step I took, I realized that enough was enough and decided that I needed to take some serious steps to giving up the very thing that was making things worse.
+I had tried gluten-free products and saw no point to life if everything was going to taste like shipping cardboard with chick peas from now on, but after about a year of rationalizations, and the brain fog still not lifting, and the inflammatory pain still feeling like shards digging their way into my feet with every step I took, I realized that enough was enough and decided that I needed to take some serious steps to giving up the very thing that was making things worse.
 I had to give up gluten, but now I was going to embark on a mission to find gluten-free recipes that wouldn’t necessarily mean happy-free while eating them.
 And here's why: First, the technical stuff!

 The Technical StuffGluten is found in all those delicious bread products like cookies, crackers, doughnuts, biscuits and even flour tortillas.
 But what exactly is gluten?
 Gluten is a protein composite that acts as a glue for holding flour together.
-It plays a key role in the leavening process, which allows bread to rise when mixed with wheat and yeast. [i] According to Dr. David Perlmutter, neurologist and author of the book Grain Brain, while only a small population of people have Celiac disease, an actual allergic reaction to gluten, there is a large majority of the population suffering from gluten insensitivity, and he cautions that the brain is at great risk for gluten sensitivity.
+It plays a key role in the leavening process, which allows bread to rise when mixed with wheat and yeast.¹ According to Dr. David Perlmutter, neurologist and author of the book Grain Brain, while only a small population of people have Celiac disease, an actual allergic reaction to gluten, there is a large majority of the population suffering from gluten insensitivity, and he cautions that the brain is at great risk for gluten sensitivity.
 While some may experience symptoms like abdominal pain, nausea, diarrhea, constipation and intestinal issues, others may experience inflammation, brain fog, migraines, and depression.
 He attributes today’s problems with gluten to modern hybridization and bioengineering techniques with the way wheat is manufactured (p.63).
 He also asserts that some people's bodies lack the right enzymes to digest ingredients in foods (p.51).

-I do miss certain foods, however, like pizza and breads, but I have found great substitutes like Einkhorn flour, an ancient single grain that hasn’t been altered genetically, and is still in its original state.[ii]
-I will say that it still contains gluten, so if you're really intolerant or have Celiac disease, it might be a good idea to stay away from this too.
+I do miss certain foods, however, like pizza and breads, but I have found great substitutes like Einkorn flour, an ancient single grain that hasn’t been altered genetically, and is still in its original state.² I will say that it still contains gluten, so if you're really intolerant or have Celiac disease, it might be a good idea to stay away from this too.
 I've noticed that I don’t feel all the negative side effects like the bloating that I get from today’s wheat.
 But I like to reserve eating this only on special holidays or occasions.
 However, my goal was to go completely bread-less and eat more healthy fats and lean proteins.
 But, occasionally, I do crave one of my favorite indulgences like: PIZZA!

 First off, let me start by saying that pizza is so yummy, it should be its own food group- kidding- and, it’s one of the things I miss eating most of all.

 After researching ways to a make better bread-less pizza, I adapted a recipe from a well-known weight loss expert and author mostly known for his books on weight loss, Dr. Eric Berg.
-It is a cauliflower pizza made with mozzarella cheese and it is absolutely delicious.
+It is a cauliflower pizza made with mozzarella cheese, and it is absolutely delicious.
 I tweaked with the recipe by adding some seasonings, so I hope you enjoy the taste.

 The Recipe to Breadless Pizza